Arizona vs. Purdue College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Arizona vs. Purdue BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 16

-Saturday's contest that pits the No. 1 Arizona Wildcats (8-0) versus the No. 3 Purdue Boilermakers (9-1) at Gainbridge Fieldhouse should be a tight matchup based on our computer prediction, which projects a final score of 80-77 in favor of Arizona.
+Saturday's game features the No. 1 Arizona Wildcats (8-0) and the No. 3 Purdue Boilermakers (9-1) facing off at Gainbridge Fieldhouse in what is expected to be a competitive matchup, with a projected 80-77 victory for Arizona according to our computer prediction.
 Game time is at 4:30 PM ET on December 16.

-According to our computer prediction, Arizona is projected to cover the point spread (1.5) against Purdue.
-The two sides are expected to fall short of the 159.5 total.
+According to our computer prediction, Arizona should cover the point spread, which currently sits at 1.5.
+The two sides are projected to go under the 159.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!